 Copyright, The Republic, Columbus

-For the complete story, see Friday’s Republic.
+For the complete story and more photos, see Wednesday’s Republic.